 Where?
 The stone is caged in a wall at foot level at 111 Cannon Street EC4, opposite Cannon Street station.
 It can be viewed 24 hours-a-day.
-Find the London Stone on a Google map.
+Find the London Stone on Google Maps.

 Founded in 1123, St Bartholomew’s is one of London’s oldest hospitals.
 On the Grand Staircase in its North Wing are two little-seen – but large and impressive – paintings by William Hogarth.
 Born in the City, Hogarth gave his services free-of-charge to the hospital.
 While this may have been out of a sense of philanthropy, it was also because the job allowed him to attempt a picture in the grand historical style (something he had not done previously and was rarely to attempt again).
 Completed between 1734 and 1737, the paintings depict two biblical stories relating to the care of the sick and injured – they are The Good Samaritan and Christ at the Pool of Bethesda.
 It is widely believed that Hogarth used patients from the hospital as his models and, while there is no documented evidence to confirm this, the realism of the portraits suggests it is likely.

 Where?
-The painting can be glimpsed from a doorway at the back of the St Bartholomew's Hospital Museum; the only way to get a closer look is to take the St Bart's Hospital Tour which takes place at 2pm every Friday.
-Find it on a Google map.
+The painting can be glimpsed from a doorway at the back of the St Bartholomew's Hospital Museum; the only way to get a closer look is to take the City of London Guides' St Bart's Hospital Tour which takes place at 2pm every Friday.
+Find St Bart's on Google Maps.

 Until comparatively recent boundary changes, the City had no roads – that is to say that none of its highways or byways use the word “road” within their names.
 Today there is one (Goswell Road) which runs along a very small part of the City’s boundary line.
 All other thoroughfares in the City use "street", "lane", "gate", "wall" or some other word.
 The reason is thought by some to be that – as the old definition of a road was “a way between places” and the City is at the heart of the capital (and thus our nation) – it is not "between" anywhere but the at the start or end of any journey.